Book 1: Walking the Knife’s Edge

 Content Warnings

-These include; family violence and child abuse (graphic in chapter’s 3, 4 and 24), family dysfunction, CPTSD and some homophobic, sexist/ misogynistic etc refs.
+These include; intimate partner and child abuse (graphic in chapter’s 3, 4 and 24), family dysfunction, CPTSD and some homophobic, sexist/ misogynistic etc refs.
 (Healing is a BIG part of of Rarkin’s character ark.)

 Add it to your TBR